mekh/eth-sci/README.md

 ```

 #### The compiler fails with 'Source file requires different compiler version' error
-First of all, stay on top of things and don't use obsolete technologies, so consider to align your project in accordance with the most recent requirements.
+First of all, stay on top of things and don't use obsolete technologies, consider to align your project in accordance with the most recent requirements.

 The 'compile' module uses 'solc' version 0.5.x.
 If your pragma parameter is set to something like '^0.4.23', plese try to change it to '>=0.4.23'.